bm2-lab/SpaDo/README.md

 **Fig 1.
 Workflow of SpaDo.** **a.** Calculating the spatially adjacent cell type embedding for both single-cell resolution and spot resolution spatial transcriptomic data.
 SPACE, SPatially Adjacent Cell type Embedding. **b.** Three functions involved in multi-slice spatial domain analysis: multi-slice domain detection, reference-based spatial domain annotation, and slice-level clustering analysis with consideration of spatial domain composition.
 JSD, Jensen Shannon Divergence.

 ## Overview
 In this study, we introduce SpaDo, an integrative tool that facilitates cross-slice spatial domain alignment, detection, annotation, and downstream analysis for spatial transcriptome at single-cell and spot resolutions.
-SpaDo encompasses the following functionalities: (1) spatial domain alignment and detection from multiple slices, (2) reference-based spatial domain annotation, and (3) cross-slice clustering analysis.
+SpaDo encompasses the following functionalities: (1) spatial domain alignment and detection from multiple slices, (2) reference-based spatial domain annotation, and (3) slice-level clustering analysis.

 ## Installation
 * **SpaDo** package can be installed from Github using **devtools** packages with **R>=4.0.5**.